1: What problems are you solving that are not already solved by your competition?

 We’ll go more in-depth on how to use this information in Chapter 3: Market Your App.

-3: What are the current leading app’s strengths and weaknesses?
+3: What are the current leading marketplace apps strengths and weaknesses?

-There is a wealth of information you can get for free here.
-Look at the reviews of top apps, where users explain what they like and don’t like about the app.
+There is a wealth of information you can get for free by looking at your top competitors strengths and weaknesses.

-If users say apps are missing features or are emphasizing the usefulness of other features, make note of that; for example: is the UI is confusing to navigate, do they wish there was tablet support, etc.
+If people say the apps are missing features or are emphasizing the usefulness of other features, make a note of that; for example: is the UI is confusing to navigate, do they wish there was tablet support, are they raving about certain features etc.